arkitoure/PGP/council_protocol.md

 ## Incentive System

-As the Council serves with a mission critical responsibility with the DAO there will be an fair and balanced incentive system established that values their contributions:
+As the Council serves with a mission critical responsibility with the DAO, there will be a fair and balanced incentive system established that values all contributions:

 - Vested allocation of 72T PHY from the DAO Treasury per Council Member.
 - Monthly emissions of 6% over the full course of a Members 24 month term.